beejjorgensen/bgnet/src/bgnet.md

-This is the section where we get into the system calls (and other library calls) that allow you to access the network functionality of a Unix box, or any box that supports the sockets API for that matter (BSD, Windows, Linux, Mac, what-have-you.)
-When you call one of these functions, the kernel takes over and does all the work for you automagically.
+This is the section where we get into the system calls (and other library calls) that allow you to access the network functionality of a Unix box, or any box that supports the sockets API for that matter (BSD, Windows, Linux, Mac, what-you-have.)
+When you call one of these functions, the kernel takes over and does all the work for you automatically.

 The place most people get stuck around here is what order to call these things in.
 In that, the `man` pages are no use, as you've probably